Excuse My Dust (1951 film)

-Excuse My Dust is a 1951 musical comedy film starring Red Skelton.
-It was directed by Roy Rowland and an uncredited Edward Sedgwick.
-It is based on the 1943 book of the same name by Bellamy Partridge.
+Excuse My Dust is a 1951 musical comedy film starring Red Skelton and directed by Roy Rowland and an uncredited Edward Sedgwick.
+The film is based on the 1943 book of the same name by Bellamy Partridge.

 Plot

-Amateur inventor Joe Belden has his Indiana hometown in a tizzy over his new "horseless carriage" in 1895.
-It runs on gasoline, but the townspeople aren't impressed and only Joe's mom and his sweetheart Liz Bullitt are supportive.

-Mechanical breakdowns make Joe even more unpopular with some, including Liz's father, who prefers his daughter's other suitor, Ivy Leaguer Cyrus Ransom, Jr.
+In 1895, amateur inventor Joe Belden has created a sensation in his Indiana hometown over his new "horseless carriage".
+It runs on gasoline, but the townspeople aren't impressed and only Joe's mother and his sweetheart Liz Bullitt are supportive.
+Mechanical breakdowns cause Joe to become even more unpopular with some, including Liz's father, who prefers his daughter's other suitor, the educated and refined Cyrus Ransom, Jr.

-A $5,000 first prize in a road race attracts newfangled contraptions from all over the land.
-Cy enters one himself that runs on ether and cheats in every way he can to drive Joe off the road.
-He succeeds, but Liz comes to the rescue and joins Joe all the way to the finish line—well, almost all the way.
+A $5,000 first prize in a road race attracts many newfangled contraptions.
+Cy enters a race with a vehicle fueled by ether and cheats in order to drive Joe from the road.
+He succeeds, but Liz comes to the rescue and joins Joe the rest of the way.